 If you would like to sponsor an event or have questions regarding an event, please contact your department chair.

 Brennan & Smith Lecture Series

-The Department of Health & Human Performance is pleased to announce that Dr. Jared Russell (Auburn University) will be presenting several sessions on promoting diversity and inclusion in graduate and undergraduate programs.
+The Department of Health & Human Performance welcomed Dr. Jared Russell (Auburn University) to present several sessions on promoting diversity and inclusion in graduate and undergraduate programs.